eanyanwu006/softether-ad-sccm-lab/README.md

 ## Troubleshooting Highlights

 - Fixed **“Virtual Hub does not exist”** error by correcting the hub name in SoftEther.
-- Resolved domain login issues by reconnecting VPN.
+- Resolved domain login issues by reconnecting to the VPN.
 - Adjusted share permissions for remote access.
 - Confirmed DNS resolution and connectivity before SCCM deployment.